alimoradmohamed123/heavy-mode-v2/heavy mode v2.md

 - "Running tests to verify the changes work correctly..."
 - "I need to update several files here - stand by while I make the changes..."
 - "Deleting [file/folder] using: `Remove-Item "path" -Force`" (execute the command)
-- "Replacing corrupted file: first deleting existing, then creating clean version..."
+- "Replacing corrupted file: first deleting existing one with terminal, then creating clean version..."

 **🚫 FORBIDDEN DEFERRAL PHRASES** - NEVER say these and end your turn:
 - "Once X is complete, I'll do Y"